The OLC's Opinions

 Opinions published by the OLC, including those released in response to our FOIA lawsuit

-This Reading Room is a comprehensive public database of opinions written by the Justice Department’s Office of Legal Counsel (OLC).
+This Reading Room is a comprehensive database of published opinions written by the Justice Department’s Office of Legal Counsel (OLC).
 It contains the approximately 1,400 opinions published by the OLC in its online database and the opinions produced in Freedom of Information Act litigation brought by the Knight Institute, including opinions about the Pentagon Papers, the Civil Rights Era, and the War Powers Act.
-It also contains indexes of all unclassified OLC opinions written between 1945 and February 15, 1994.
-Those indexes are also available as a comprehensive list here and in .csv format here.
+It also contains indexes of unclassified OLC opinions written between 1945 and February 15, 1994 (these indexes were created by the OLC and intended to be comprehensive).
+We have compiled those indexes into a single list here and in .csv format here.
+This Reading Room also contains an index of all classified OLC opinions issued between 1974 and 2021, except those classified or codeword-classified at a level higher than Top Secret (the OLC created this index, too, and intended it to be comprehensive).

 The Knight Institute will continue updating the reading room with new records.
 To get alerts when the OLC publishes a new opinion in its database, follow @OLCforthepeople on Twitter.